fredfeng/CS162/homework/hw3/README.md

    We added some convenience commands to the REPL:
    - `<expr>` triggers your interpreter to evaluate the expression, as usual.
+   - CTRL-C interrupts the REPL and initiate a new prompt.
+This is useful if your interpreter enters an infinite loop, or you simply want to throw away the current input expression and start anew.
+   - CTRL-D quits the REPL.
    - `#let <var> = <expr>` evaluates the right-hand-side expression and adds the binding to the environment.
 Subsequent expressions can refer to this binding.
 For example
        ```
        > #let x = 10